Anjali Rao (journalist): Career

 Prior to joining CNN, Rao worked as a producer and reporter at Hong Kong's Wharf Cable Television and at the Seven Network in Melbourne, Australia.
 She went on to the principal news anchor role at Star TV where she won the top prize at the 2004 Amnesty International Human Rights Press Awards.
 In 2009, she was named Best Current Affairs Presenter at the Asian Television Awards while anchoring at CNN.
 Anjali has also been the recipient of a number of other prestigious awards, including a Peabody Award.

 Rao is best known in the United Kingdom as a presenter for Sky News and Channel 5 news.

 Rao was an anchor for CNN International, from January 2006 until her resignation in August 2012.
 She presented CNN's breakfast show live to the world from the television network's Asia news headquarters in Hong Kong.
-She also fronted CNN's flagship celebrity chat show TalkAsia, interviewing household names such as U.S President Bill Clinton, the Dalai Lama, Kobe Bryant, Kanye West, Jay-Z, Karl Lagerfeld, Rihanna, Kevin Spacey, Gwyneth Paltrow, and Roger Federer among many others.
+She also fronted CNN's flagship celebrity chat show TalkAsia.

 Rao was featured on season 5 of The Real Housewives of Melbourne.
 On 21 November 2021, Rao quit the series.

 On 30 November 2022, it was announced that Rao was cast on Australian Survivor: Heroes V Villains, being placed on the Villains tribe.